 In the last year I have been spending some time with Jakdan's translations in order to better understand the special language of Manchu poetry.
 There are expressions, like wei guwanta, that are common in poetry but I have never seen elsewhere.
 There are even verb forms, like -rAlame, that appear to exist only in poetry.
 Through Jakdan's translations I am trying to learn this special language and better understand native Manchu poetry.

-Thanks to the generosity of people like those I mentioned above, and of institutions like Harvard, the Staatsbibliothek and the Bibliothèque nationale in Paris, I have been able to greedily amass a collection of nearly a hundred Manchu poems and other oratorical works.
+Thanks to the generosity of people like those I mentioned above, and of institutions like Harvard, the Staatsbibliothek and the Bibliothèque nationale in Paris, I have been able to greedily amass a collection of more than 160 Manchu poems and other oratorical works.
 Like the worms slowly chewing away at the Manchu archives throughout the world, I am slowly chewing through what I have amassed.

 I am not a career academic, and I am not certain that I will ever have the time to do all of the work I would love to do with Manchu literature, so one of my fondest hopes is that someone else will do all of that work, and I will get to read what they write about it.
 For that reason, and also because I have benefited so much from the generosity of others, I am happy to share my transcriptions, translations and poorly thought out ideas on this blog.